dseguy/php-error-messages/messages/assignments-can-only-happen-to-writable-values.rst

    <?php

-   // short array syntax : the left part is not an array, but a list() [1] = [2];
+   // short array syntax.
+The left part is not an array, but a list() [1] = [2];
    ['a' => 1] = ['a' => 2];